ingig/code-narrator/docs/src/documentation/plugins/generators/BaseGenerator.ts.md

 ## Technical Concepts

-### Generator Plugins
+### Document

-Generator plugins are used to parse and modify the documentation for the build tool you are using to build the documentation.
-They can be used to customize the output of the documentation, such as modifying the function names, creating sidebar information, or adding additional metadata.
+The `Document` class is a custom class that represents the documentation structure.
+It contains information about the documentation, such as the content, metadata, and other relevant details.

 ### Promise

-A `Promise` is a standard JavaScript object that represents the eventual completion (or failure) of an asynchronous operation and its resulting value.
-In the context of this file, the `Promise<>` type is used to indicate that a function returns a promise that resolves to a specific type.
-However, Docusaurus fails to build when a function contains a `Promise<>` in return, so the generator plugin clears that Promise from the function name to allow the build to proceed.
+A `Promise` is a standard JavaScript concept that represents the eventual completion (or failure) of an asynchronous operation and its resulting value.
+In this context, the `BaseGenerator` class is designed to handle cases where a function contains a `Promise<>` in its return type, which can cause issues with some build tools like Docusaurus.